-- Indirect Communication: As an extension of the need to maintain harmonious relations, Malaysians rely on indirect communication.
+- Indirect Communication: As an extension of the need to maintain harmonious relations, Malaysians rely on communication.
 Great consideration is made to ensure that what is said, how it is said and how much is said does not offend the other person in the interaction.
 Words are chosen to be polite and not assertive.
 Speech can be ambiguous as they often understate their point.
 For example, they may take a while to talk about other things before arriving at the intended topic.
 More attention is paid to posture, expression and tone of voice to communicate meaning.
-The purpose of this is to maintain politeness and respect throughout the conversation, and also prevent a loss of face on either end of the exchange.
+The purpose of this is to maintain and respect throughout the conversation, and also prevent a loss of on either end of the exchange.
 The best way to find the underlying meaning is to check for clarification several times by asking open-ended questions.

 - Language Style: The Malay language uses many similes, idioms, proverbs (peribahasa), short evocative verses (pantun) and poems (syair).
 Figurative language allows people to express their point indirectly.
 For example, criticism may be presented in the example of a poem that reflects a similar scenario.

-- Refusals: A Malaysian person’s preoccupation with saving face and politeness means they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
+- Refusals: A Malaysian person’s preoccupation with saving and means they will seldom give a flat ‘no’ or negative response, even when they do not agree with you.
 Therefore, focus on hints of hesitation, listening for what they say but also paying careful attention to what they may subtly allude to.

 - Soft Voices: Speaking loudly is generally interpreted negatively as ‘kasar’ (crass/coarse) in Malaysia.
 Instead, it is expected that people speak gently and softly regardless of the nature of the conversation.
 That being said, Malaysians are not so cautious about this that they never speak loudly.
 For example, they will generally raise their voice when they get excited.